snitzelweck92/homeassistant_alphaess_modbus_tcp/README.md

 :white_check_mark: No additional integrations or AddOns needed

 ## Prerequisites
-- Home Assistant v2023.1 or greater
+- Home Assistant v2023.1 or greater (read Release log for details)
 - compatible AlphaESS-System with Modbus-TCP interface --> See instructions of your System

 ## Installation